 Light Weights – Get That Blood Flowing

-The next part avoiding a shitty workout is by warming up with super light weights that gets blood flowing into the muscles.
+The next part of avoiding a shitty workout is by warming up with super light weights that gets the blood flowing into the muscles.

 This is key if you’re serious about lifting and increasing strength, but it’s also important for endurance athletes who work their cardiovascular as well.